meshery/meshery/CONTRIBUTING.md

 #### <a name="meshery-istio">Running Meshery Adapter (Meshery-Istio)</a>

 **Meshery-Istio** is a pre-written example of Meshery Adapter written in Go.
-Follow these instuctions to run meshery-istio to avoid errors related to Meshery Adapters
+Follow these instructions to run meshery-istio to avoid errors related to Meshery Adapters

 1. Fork [Meshery-Istio](https://github.com/meshery/meshery-istio)
 2. Clone your fork locally